mwaz/circleci-ml-pipeline/README.md

 The included CircleCI configuration in `.circleci/config.yml` will run the included scripts as a CI/CD pipeline.
 You can build on this example to experiment with different [CircleCI features](https://circleci.com/docs/).

 If a job fails, you can rapidly respond and confirm the issue in the cci UI by re-running only the failed parts of your workflow https://circleci.com/docs/workflows/#rerunning-a-workflows-failed-jobs.

+CircleCI requires a valid configuration to run.
+You can use the CircleCI web interface to edit your `.circleci/config.yml` file, which will include linting and show you any schema problems, or use the [CircleCI command line tools](https://circleci.com/docs/local-cli/) to [validate your configuration](https://circleci.com/docs/how-to-use-the-circleci-local-cli/#validate-a-circleci-config) locally.

 ### Using GPU for ML tasks in the cloud and locally